 <end>

-This book partly seeks to explain why HMRC turns a blind eye to the tax abuse of so many companies in a way that the PAC has so roundly condemned; it also aims to clarify the difference between HMRC’s approach to this issue and the approach adopted by other researchers, a divergence which give rises to starkly contrasting figures for tax lost.
+This book partly seeks to explain why HMRC turns a blind eye to the tax avoidance of so many companies in a way that the PAC has so roundly condemned; it also aims to clarify the difference between HMRC’s approach to this issue and the approach adopted by other researchers, a divergence which give rises to starkly contrasting figures for tax lost.
 It additionally seeks to do something rather more important: to look at why tax avoidance is important and if it can be reduced if not eliminated.
 The good news is that in Chapter 8 I detail a range of ways in which this issue can be addressed.
 On the way to reaching that conclusion some of the apparent conundrums inherent in this debate will be looked at.
 So I ask why US companies apparently pay most of the tax expected of them in the USA but not here.
 I also ask how they get away with this.
-Most importantly, I ask important questions which underpin the debate on this issue, including why we have Corporation Tax, why the role of tax havens is subversive, and what impact tax abuse by multinational corporations has on other businesses in the UK.
+Most importantly, I ask important questions which underpin the debate on this issue, including why we have Corporation Tax, why the role of tax havens is subversive, and what impact tax avoidance by multinational corporations has on other businesses in the UK.

 That’s a big agenda.
 Let’s start by looking at the curious structure devised by the US to tax companies based in that country but trading abroad, and the impact of that system on the UK tax take.